SyndicateClassic/SyndicateClassic/doc/build-osx.md

 Running
 -------

-Syndicate Core is now available at `./src/syndicated`
+Syndicate Classic is now available at `./src/syndicated`

 Before running, it's recommended you create an RPC configuration file.